A fast tunable driver of light source for the TRIDENT Pathfinder experiment: Test results

 Here, $k$ denotes the number of detected photons, and $\lambda$ represents the mean value of detected photons within the time window.
 In the laboratory test, the average photon number ($\lambda$) is set to 0.1.
 Out of all the signals, the proportion of single-photon events (SPE signals) is around 9\%, and the proportion of multi-photon events is approximately 1\%.
 The remaining 90\% of the signals exhibit no photo-electron activity.
 The value of $\lambda$ is selected to ensure an adequate number of SPE signals while keeping the occurrence of multi-photon events low.
 During testing, the proportion of SPE signals received by the PMTs can be controlled by adjusting the bias voltage of the pulsing LED driver.

 The performance of the steady LED driver is also evaluated in the laboratory.
+To fulfill the luminosity requirement of the camera system, a current of 20 mA is applied to the steady LEDs.
+The sphere's total anisotropy, quantified as 19.2\%, has been experimentally evaluated in the laboratory.
 The steady LEDs fulfill the requirements for isotropic and time-invariant light emission on the sphere.
 Figure~\ref{fig:LEM_photo} shows an image of the LEM working in steady mode.